Customer service (Policy)

 Mandatory customer service training

-Managers are responsible for ensuring that any staff who reports to them completes appropriate training as soon as practicable.
+Managers are responsible for ensuring that any worker who reports to them completes appropriate training as soon as operationally feasible.
 Additional training may be provided for individuals who work in certain programs or team areas as needed including instruction on how to use equipment and assistive devices available.
-Individuals will be made aware of any amendments made to policies due to changes in legislation or where new process or program is developed.
+Individuals will be made aware of any amendments made to policies due to changes in legislation or where a new process or program is developed.

 Training for Customer Service Standards must include:

-Refer to policy V-I-10 regarding Legislated Requirements and Statement of Commitment for more information on training and instruction.
+Refer to policy C-I-140 regarding Legislated Requirements and Statement of Commitment for more information on training and instruction.

 Communication with clients (written and electronic)

-Public Health Sudbury & Districts staff members will communicate with individuals in a manner that takes into account the person’s individual needs.
+Public Health Sudbury & Districts workers will communicate with individuals in a manner that takes into account the person’s individual needs.

 Plain language